Happy Louie and Julcia's Polka Band

 Happy Louie, born Louis George Dusseault on August 4, 1934 in Ware, Massachusetts, was a musician and leader of the Happy Louie and Julcia's Polka Band.
 He received a Grammy nomination for Best Polka Album in 1995.
-He was inducted to the International Polka Association Polka Hall of Fame in 1982.
-His MGM original recording of Accordion A go-go was featured in a major motion picture.
+He was inducted into the International Polka Association Polka Hall of Fame in 1982.
+His MGM original recording of "Accordion a Go-Go" was featured in a major motion picture.

 He was born in Ware, Massachusetts and lived in Wilbraham, Massachusetts before dying on November 26, 2021.